Kalavast/Project_RE_1/README.md

 ## Getting Started

 git clone https://github.com/Kalavast/Project_RE_1
-Authorise the code to an experience site (I sugest using VSC, Visual Studio Code). in VSC (Ctr-shift-p and then hit authorise source to org).
+- Authorise the code to an experience site (I sugest using VSC, Visual Studio Code).
+- In VSC (Ctr-shift-p and then hit authorise source to org).
-Login to a saleforce org of your choosing.
+- Login to a saleforce org of your choosing.
-Add component to experience site.
+- Add component to experience site.

 ## Usage